-From Copiapo, the next day saw La Serena, another coastal town about half way to Valparaiso and the following day, Valparaiso itself.
+From Copiapo, the next day saw La Serena, another coastal town about halfway to Valparaiso and the following day, Valparaiso itself.

 The hostels and hotels have been much more expensive than in Peru, and as mentioned before, they book up very quickly.
-There isn’t much infrastructure or towns in north Chile, so possibly travelers keep them booked up daily.
+There isn’t much infrastructure or towns in northern Chile, so possibly travelers keep them booked up daily.

 I managed to find a homestay in Valparaiso for about $20 a night, and it sat high on the hillside overlooking the town below and the port.